 The Mosque Kitchen

-Staying on the budget theme for a moment… the Mosque Kitchen on Nicolson Street is legendary with locals for their cheap, quick and tasty food.
+Another place you need to try if you are looking to stick to a budget, the Mosque Kitchen on Nicolson Street is legendary with locals for their cheap, quick and tasty food.
 However, not many people know that they use vegetable oil in their cooking – making their veggie curries safe for vegans!
 We love their vegetable and chickpea curries, each coming with a generous portion of rice for less than a fiver a serving.
 The perfect no-frills dinner.

 Perfect for: Filling your belly on a budget